rkilchmn/frontac24/README.md

 which is set to "<pos name> # <invoice number>".
 (Although one can edit the memo afterwards).

-BA adds another field to the cart, payment_info.
+BF adds another field to the cart, payment_info.
 This field is tacked onto the end of the FA generated memo.

 ## BUGFIX: 0004490: Cannot edit a quick entry transaction properly if the quick entry type changes